Thu, Dec 12, 2024

 • Centralization, Standardization, and Automation (CSA)

 One of the final elements to emphasize in cloud security design and architecture is centralization, standardization, and automation (CSA).
-The term centralization in this context means that when you are choosing tools and cloud services, you want them to be able to integrate into a single dashboard to provide visibility for those managing cloud resources.
-In many cloud deployments, numerous management tools, dashboards, and interfaces begin to accumulate over time.
-One potential solution to this challenge is to use the same vendor products across as many cloud environments as possible.
+Centralization refers to the integration of tools and services into a single dashboard to provide visibility.
+In many cloud deployments, numerous management tools, dashboards, and interfaces begin to accumulate over time, making this more and more challenging.

 If automation is the principal idea behind DevOps, it is reasonable to say that DevSecOps is also driven by the concept.
-Manually running cloud security tools is not a sustainable solution.
-Necessitating the automation of security controls (along with orchestration) can go a long way in reducing the burden of protecting these environments.
+Manually running cloud security tools is not a sustainable solution, and automation and orchestration can go a long way towards reducing this burden.

 Cloud Security Architecture and the Shared Responsibility Model

-If there is one essential understanding every company should have with its Cloud Service Provider (CSP), it is the division of responsibilities between the company and provider for securing the cloud environment.
+One essential element to understand in cloud deployments is the division of responsibilities between user and service provider.
 A shared responsibility model will be instrumental in defining security ownership by expressly dictating the assets, processes, and functions each party owns.

 Infrastructure/Platform-as-a-Service Shared Responsibility

 By comparison, Microsoft Azure claims responsibility for physical hosts, physical network, and physical datacenter.
 Regardless of CSP, there will be variations in responsibilities depending on service type (e.g., IaaS, PaaS), which include security controls around application/platform software, operating system, and local networking and virtual machine/server instances.
-Navigating who will be responsible for each security task can sometimes be extremely complex given the fact that many companies subscribe to a multi-cloud or hybrid cloud environment.
+Keeping track of who is going to handle each security task is extremely difficult given the fact that many companies subscribe to a multi-cloud or hybrid cloud environment.

 Uncertainty Around Shared Responsibility Models

 • If a PaaS (serverless) deployment is the solution of choice, the company is responsible for securely configuring the control plane.
-While the provider often provides management of the physical implementation of the company’s identity and directory infrastructure; applications; and network controls, the company is still on the hook for configuring access management through the control plane.
+While the provider often provides support for the physical implementation of the company’s identity and directory infrastructure; applications; and network controls, the company is still responsible for configuring access management through the control plane.

-This may appear to indicate that a great deal of security tasks still lie with the company, but cloud vendors still maintain full control over the virtualization layer as well as the physical hosts, network, and datacenter.
+This may appear to indicate that a great deal of security tasks still lies with the company, but cloud providers retain full control over the virtualization layer as well as the physical hosts, network, and datacenter.

 Types of Security Architecture Design in Cloud Computing